rongrimes/spider/README.md

 As with the ![Chocolate Box News Reader](https://github.com/rongrimes/paxnews) ("paxnews"), the project grew organically.
 That is I only had a rough idea how it would all look at the end but progresson was consistent over a number of months.
 You could say that, he is an organic spider (best kind!).

+Ultimately, HMHS is going to be a Halloween prop.

 ## Components:
 * Raspberry Pi Zero W
 * Eyes: 2 clusters of 4 RGB LEDs